nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Points to take note when adding a client's information:
 * Email is unique for each client.
 This means you cannot add a new client if the email specified is already used by another client.
+* Each tag is at least 2 characters long and only include alphanumeric characters or hyphen (`-`).
+You are not allowed to start or end a tag with a hyphen.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A client can have any number of tags (including 0).
-Each tag can include alphanumeric characters or hyphen (`-`), but you are not allowed to start or end a tag with a hyphen.
 You can use this tag feature to document client's injury history or allergies.
 </div>

 <div markdown="block" class="alert alert-warning">